mgsviryd/fx-frontend/README.md

 This template should help get you started developing with Vue 3 in Vite.

-Learn more about IDE Support for Vue in the [Vue Docs Scaling up Guide](https://vuejs.org/guide/scaling-up/tooling.html#ide-support).
+Here is SPA application - single index.html loads once and uses vue-router to navigate between pages.

+Vite gives quick hot-reload page which important for development.

 > [!NOTE]
-> It is demo version for study.
-You can save memory while use this code in your project if delete next folders:
+> It is a version for study.
+You can save memory space while using this code in your project if delete next folders:
 > - screenshot
 > - task
 > - template